 A Brief History of Medical Cannabis

-Despite the ban, the scientific community actively researched into cannabis, in a bid to verify the acclaimed therapeutic benefits.
-A major breakthrough was made in 1964 with the discovery of the molecular structure of THC.
-Scientists were able to link THC to the psychoactive effects of cannabis and further research would lead to the discovery of CBD receptors.
+Despite the ban, the scientific community actively researched cannabis in a bid to verify the acclaimed therapeutic benefits.
+A breakthrough was made in 1964 with the discovery of the molecular structure of THC.
+Scientists were able to link THC to the psychoactive effects of cannabis, and further research would lead to the discovery of CBD receptors.
 However, that only happened after cannabis was categorized as a Schedule 1 drug in 1970.
-The new categorization placed marijuana in the same class as ecstasy, LSD, heroin, etc. and prevented further research into the cannabis plant since it was already listed as having ‘no accepted medical use’.
+The new categorization placed marijuana in the same class as ecstasy, LSD, heroin, etc. and prevented further research into the cannabis plant since it was already listed as having ‘no accepted medical use.’

 The Pharmacology of Marijuana

 Studies have also shown that the receptors in the endocannabinoid system can be activated by THC and CBD, as well as the other phytocannabinoids present in cannabis.
-Currently, the general consensus in the medical world is that phytocannabinoids hold a lot of promise as therapeutic agents.
+Currently, the consensus in the medical world is that phytocannabinoids hold a lot of promise as therapeutic agents.
 However, the psychoactive effects of some of these compounds may limit their use in clinical situations.
-Although there are notable effects to smoking for medical purposes, patients are able to use cannabis safely.
+Although there are notable side effects on smoking for medical purposes, patients can use cannabis safely.

 The Path to Legalization